We are proud to offer supervised visit and exchange services and hope that your time spent in our program will be a pleasant and rewarding experience.

 Alcohol or drug use prior to or during the visit will not be tolerated and will result in the immediate termination of the visit or exchange.

 No child is released at any time to any person thought to have consumed alcohol or non-prescription drugs.
-In the case of the Non-Custodial Party, the visit or exchange will be cancelled and no make-up will be given.
-In the case of the Custodial Parent/Guardian, the Centre will call an emergency contact to pick up the child/children.
+In the case of the Access Parent, the visit or exchange will be cancelled and no make-up will be given.
+In the case of the Decision Making Parent/Guardian, the Centre will call an emergency contact to pick up the child/children.
 In both cases, the incident will be documented and staff will inform the other party of the incident and any lawyers (if retained).

 If we even suspect you have been using alcohol or drugs, we have the right to terminate the visit or exchange.